Introduction

 - You don't mind the learning curve

-Switch to an alternative if:
+Switch to a code-based alternative if:

 - You only test web apps and want better DX (consider Cypress)